The Cave Where Outcasts Became an Army — Modern Paraphrase | fresh.bible

 Ahimelech's response was calm, honest, and heartbreaking — because you can already feel where this is going:

-"And who among all your servants is as as ?
-He's the king's own son-in-.
+"And who among all your servants is as faithful as David?
+He's the king's own son-in-law.
 He's the captain of your bodyguard.
 He's honored in your household.
 Was today the first time I inquired of God for him?
 Absolutely not.
 Don't hold any of this against me or my family.
 Your servant knew nothing about any of this — not a thing."

 It didn't matter.